Oil falls as demands fears outweigh stimulus efforts

 “The demand destruction we are seeing does mean the level of (production) cuts that would be needed by the group would be just too much to stomach,” he said.

-Algerian oil minister called for an extraordinary meeting of OPEC’s economic panel via teleconference to assess oil market conditions and immediate prospects.
+Russian Deputy Energy Minister Pavel Sorokin said the coronavirus outbreak has dented global oil demand by 15 million to 20 million barrels per day (bpd).

-Oil and gas research group JBC Energy said it had “drastically” reduced its oil demand forecast for 2020, expecting a decline of more than 7.4 million barrels per day on average.
+Oil and gas research group JBC Energy said it had “drastically” reduced its oil demand forecast for 2020, expecting a decline of more than 7.4 million bpd on average.

 Reporting by Bozorgmehr Sharafedin; Additional reporting by Aaron Sheldrick and Sonali Paul in Tokyo; Editing by Jane Merriman and David Goodman